Quick start guide¶

 Here are some other examples of how you could use that:

-Note that as we saw in the above example you can pass arguments to @given either as positional or as keywords.
+Note that you can pass arguments to @given either as positional or as keywords.

 Where to start¶